ShawnShiSS/algorithms-notes/README.md

 # Algorithms Notes
-Summary notes on algorithms and data structures in C# for study purpose.
+## Summary notes on high-frequency interview questions on data structures and algorithms in C# for study purpose.